Aayushi-4094/H.D.R.CNN/README.md

 The project structure is organized as follows:
 - `README.md`: Project documentation.
-- `mnist_cnn.ipynb`: Jupyter Notebook containing the code.
+- `Handwritten Digit.ipynb`: Jupyter Notebook containing the code.

 ## License